qkaren/COLD_decoding/README.md

 ### COLD Decoding
-Run the following cmd to do DeLorean decoding for counterfactual reasoning, on the example data in `data/counterfactual/small_data.json`
+Run the following cmd to do COLD decoding.
 ```

 ## CommonGen